 Generally most places where the aculeate hymenoptera used as larval hosts can be found (e.g. flowery areas for bees, sandy areas for bembecines, etc.).

 Adults fly from late spring to late summer.

-Adult female Physocephala oviposit by pouncing on a hymenopteran host while its in flight or visiting flowers.
-Oviposition is accomplished by using a rapid opposing-motion of the female's theca and plate-like 7th abdominal segment to pry open the host's tergites (somewhat like a "can-opener") and then insert an egg into the abdomen.
+).
+Oviposition is accomplished by using a rapid opposing-motion of the female's theca and hook-like 7th abdominal segment to pry open the host's tergites (somewhat like a "can-opener") and then insert an egg into the abdomen.

 The egg subsequently hatches within the host and begins feeding...first on haemolymph, and later on internal tissues...eventually killing the host (i.e. it's a parasitoid).
 This usually takes 10-12 days, though a study in Alberta showed that bumble bees parasitized by P. texana

 had the same lifespan as unparasitized individuals (Otterstatter et al. 2002)(3)

 Bumblebee hosts have been documented to bury themselves under dirt before dying, a behavior presumably induced by the Physocephala larva, which benefits thereby from having a safer underground environment in which to overwinter before pupating and eclosing the following spring.